-Hydrangeas are a huge favorite amongst gardeners from all over.
-They accent any garden beautifully, and can make gorgeous decorations as well.
-Find out more about “Low-Maintenance, Long-Lasting Hydrangeas” in this article by Richard Hawke.
+Hydrangeas are a huge favorite among gardeners from all over.
+They accent any garden beautifully and can make gorgeous decorations as well.
+Find out more about low-maintenance, long-lasting hydrangeas in this article by Richard Hawke.

 Learn how to make a hydrangea wreath in just 10 minutes with this step-by-step guide.

-Hydrangea blooms from your garden.
-Limelight hydrangea blooms are great to use in the fall.
-It is best to harvest this variety when it has just started to turn pink, because that means that they will dry in place in your wreath.
+- Hydrangea blooms from your garden—Limelight hydrangea blooms are great to use in the fall.
+It is best to harvest this variety when it has just started to turn pink, because that means the blooms will dry in place in your wreath.

-Hypericum berries add a nice finishing touch to your medley of plants.
+- Hypericum berries—These add a nice finishing touch to your medley of plants.

 5. Hang up your wreath and enjoy!

 To learn more about when to prune your hydrangeas, read this.